 Education, Associations and Community Involvement

-I received training in meditating disputes at Harvard Law School’s Negotiation Institute in 2014.
+I received training in mediating disputes at Harvard Law School’s Negotiation Institute in 2014.

 I am an active member of the Speed River Collaborative practice group.
 I was first trained in Collaborative Family Law in 2003 and have Level II and interdisciplinary training.
 I am a member of the International Association of Collaborative Professionals and attended the International Forums in 2011 and 2012.